DreyWesson/DreyWesson/README.md

   <img align="left"  alt="GIF" src="https://user-images.githubusercontent.com/50960013/127277181-3871659d-6d90-409e-b6a9-b8279a391430.gif" width="250" style="border-radius: 25px;" height="auto" loop=infinite  />
   </div>
   <div style="align: right; margin-top: -100px; padding-left: 1rem; margin-left: 1rem;">
-    I'm a minimalist, result-oriented, and passionate about technologies that matter.
+    I'm a software developer that enjoy working on Linux and play around with new technologies - "looking under the hood".
 What gets me outta bed is the thrill of solving new problems.
 I'm always open to learning new technologies and other interesting things to keep up with the ever-evolving software development processes.
     <br/>🎉 Fun facts:
     <br/>🕊 I'm a minimalist
     <br/>🚴🏽 I love walkable cities.